Mental Health and Disability Innovation Center at Hillside

 The 45,000-sq.-ft.
 Mental Health Clinic will serve as the centerpiece of the new campus where children, adults, families, veterans, and those with disabilities will receive integrated, evidence-based care.

 Currently relocated due to construction, the youth mental health clinic that will be housed on the new campus is one of the busiest child and adolescent clinics in Dallas, where approximately 120 kids receive care daily.
 The 98,000-sq.-ft.
 Client Services Building, adjacent to the Clinic, will integrate Metrocare’s extensive countywide operations, including training and research.
-The entire campus expands capacity to serve by 23%, which means roughly 13,000 more people can receive services annually – 5,000 of those being children.
+The entire campus allows us to increase our capacity to serve by 23%.

 3 CS Fountain cam005